 - What I Learned about…

 Are you an encouraging teacher, a preachy one, or somewhere in-between?
 What experiences do you have with the subject?
 Life, advanced degrees, or “school of hard knocks” can all qualify you to teach.

-Let the reader know quickly why you are the person to help them learn about your article’s subject.
+Quickly let the reader know why you are the person to help them learn about your post’s subject.

-When you write with confidence on the subject, give value-added information and interject your voice or perspective on the subject, you are demonstrating respect for your readers as well.
+When you write with confidence on the subject, give value-added information, and interject your voice or perspective on the subject, you’ll keep those loyal followers.